EXPLAINER: Ohio offers $1M weekly prize as vaccine incentive

 In the past year, DeWine faced intense criticism from members of his own party over Ohio’s continued health orders.
 While they welcomed the tandem news Wednesday that the state’s mask mandate and other orders would end June 2, they also expressed skepticism at the lottery announcement.

-“I do not support using gameshow gimmicks with our federal tax dollars,” said Rep. Jon Crossman, a Republican from Kenton in northern Ohio.
+“I do not support using gameshow gimmicks with our federal tax dollars,” said Rep. Jon Cross, a Republican from Kenton in northern Ohio.

 On the other side of the aisle, Rep. Emilia Sykes of Akron, the top House Democrat, questioned the use of federal funds for the lottery.

-Note: This story has been corrected to fix the spelling of state Rep. Jon Cross, not Crossman.